Best cheap DAB radios

 Three cheap radios to avoid

 The old adage ‘buy cheap, buy twice’ isn’t always true, as our testing has frequently proven, but it is correct in some cases.
 Even brands that make the best radios also manufacture one or two duds, and you can’t easily tell until you get it home and give it a listen.
+In our tests we’ve found some with flimsy aerials and feeble reception, as well as poor sound quality and confusing controls.
 To save you time - and money - we’ve rounded up three of the worst cheap radios below.
 These digital radios aren’t worth buying, no matter how much they're discounted.

 Worst cheap radios

 You don’t necessarily need to shell out on a ‘traditional’ radio in order to listen to your favourite stations.
 There are plenty of other ways to tune in, some of which are free.
-If you have a TV, computer, laptop, smartphone or tablet - and a decent wi-fi connection - you can listen to internet radio.
+If you have a TV, computer, laptop, smartphone, smart speaker or tablet - and a decent wi-fi connection - you can listen to internet radio.

 Below, we round up the various options for listening online, and explain how to access thousands of major radio stations worldwide.